Bandie/yip-permutator/README.md

 * To scramble it, mark a text in a text field, do a right-click and choose `Yip Permutator / Yiptate`.

-* To descramble it, mark the text including the `Yip!` and `Yip yip!` at the end, right-click and choose `Yip Permutator / Unyiptate`.
+* To descramble it, mark the text including the `Yip!` at the beginning and `Yip yip!` at the end, right-click and choose `Yip Permutator / Unyiptate`.